NOVE’s commitments to privacy and data protection

 Right to erasure

-Where applicable, data subjects have the right to request the erasure of your personal data, when:
+Where applicable, data subjects have the right to request the erasure of their personal data, when:

 Right to restriction

-Where applicable, data subjects also have the right to restrict NOVE’s processing of your personal data, when:
+Where applicable, data subjects also have the right to restrict NOVE’s processing of personal data, when:

 Right to data portability

 Personal data is portable.
-Data subjects can request to receive from us your personal data in a structured, commonly used and machine-readable format so you can transmit it to another controller.
-They can only exercise this right where the processing:
+Data subjects can request to receive from us their personal data in a structured, commonly used and machine-readable format so you can transmit it to another controller.
+Data subjects can only exercise this right where the processing: